 The first in a popular franchise, The Secret of Monkey Island was developed and published by Lucasfilm Games in 1990.
 The special edition version was released in 2009.
 It can be found on many platforms including the Amiga, MS-DOS, Atari ST, Macintosh, CDTV, FM Towns, Sega CD, OS X, Playstation 3 and Xbox 360.
-The version I reviewed was for the PC.
+I chose to review was for the PC.

 This point-and-click adventure game starts with Guybrush Threepwood declaring “I want to be a pirate!”.
 What ensues is an adventure full of humour, perilous pirate trials, the rescue of a damsel in distress and the defeat of the ghost pirate LeChuck, all set in the Caribbean.
 Along the way Threepwood must complete tasks to progress in his adventure, many of the tasks are peculiar and to solve them involves thinking not just outside the box, but outside of any other shape you can think of as well.

 The Special Edition sees the game get a makeover with slick new graphics, improved music and sound, and vocalisation which adds to the humour of the gags.
 However, for the purists you are able to revert back to the original music and graphics at the touch of a button.
 On many of the screens you can opt to hear commentary from the games creators explaining how they created the graphics and music, which I think should be incorporated into more games.

 In order to interact with the world around you, you must choose from 12 commands at the bottom of the screen.
 These commands include ‘pick up’, ‘talk to’, ‘open’, ‘close’ etc. This can become quite tiresome, especially when you are stuck and need to enact the “try everything with everything” method of problem solving.